How to Do the Skull CrusherOct 22, 2021

 Doing “skull crushers” might not sound particularly good for you, but if you’re looking to add size and strength to your arms, this intensive triceps extension exercise is a great option.

-“The skull crusher is an effective way to work all three heads of your triceps,” says Trevor Thieme, C.S.C.S., Openfit’s senior manager of fitness and nutrition content.
+“The skull crusher is an effective way to work all three heads of your triceps,” says Trevor Thieme, C.S.C.S., Openfit’s senior director of fitness and nutrition content.
 “Especially if you use dumbbells, which work each arm independently, increasing the instability of the exercise and, thus, muscle recruitment in your arms, shoulders, and core.”

 Plus, change up your grip and/or the angle of your bench, and you can emphasize different heads with the skull crusher exercise to build balanced, strong triceps that turn heads.